Dinner Recipes

 How Long Can I Store Leftovers?

-Store leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat gently on the stove or in the microwave until warmed through.
+Up to 3 days in an airtight container in the refrigerator.
+Reheat gently on the stove or in the microwave until warmed through; add a splash of broth if needed.

 Can I Substitute Ground Beef with Another Protein?